Welcome to the updated SpaPartsNet!

 If the Error Remains

 You can replace the sensor assembly, but keep in mind that failure of this sensor type is uncommon.
-If This does not solve it then the likely cause is the board.
+If this does not solve it then the likely cause is the board.

 Parts That Usually Fix It